 Project Safe Neighborhoods

-Since 2001, the U.S. Department of Justice (DOJ) has directed and funded the Project Safe Neighborhoods (PSN) program, aimed at identifying, addressing, and preventing violent crime within communities across the country.
-It is one of the DOJ and federal government’s premier violent crime reduction programs.
-In 2017, DOJ introduced an enhanced PSN model wherein U.S. Attorneys’ Offices (USAOs) across the nation’s 94 federal judicial districts received funding and support to lead PSN efforts.
-In 2021, DOJ introduced an updated model as part of its violence reduction strategy.
+Since 2001, the U.S. Department of Justice (DOJ) has directed and funded the Project Safe Neighborhoods (PSN) program, aimed at identifying, addressing, and preventing violent crime in local areas across the country.
+PSN is one of the DOJ and federal government’s premier violent crime reduction programs.
+In 2017, DOJ introduced an enhanced PSN model (PSN 2.0) wherein U.S. Attorneys’ Offices (USAOs) across the nation’s 94 federal judicial districts received funding and support to lead PSN efforts.
+In 2021, DOJ introduced an updated model as part of its violence reduction strategy (PSN 2.1).

-The National Institute of Justice selected RTI, in partnership with the Justice Research Innovation Network (JIRN), to evaluate the Project Safe Neighborhoods program to promote public safety through reduced violent crime and prosecution of firearms violations.
+In 2020, the National Institute of Justice selected RTI, in partnership with the Justice Information Research Network (JIRN), to evaluate the effectiveness of the PSN program in reducing violent crime and increasing the prosecution of violent felons.

 Because districts face different violent crime issues and have different law enforcement, government, and community resources, PSN provides a framework for USAOs to work in partnership with local law enforcement and community groups to more effectively combat and prevent local violent crime.

 From one district to the next, PSN programs vary greatly in the geographic areas and crimes of focus.
 Some districts focus on specific neighborhoods within cities and specific crimes like gang violence, while others focus on the entire district and all firearm-related crime.
-Despite this diversity, all districts participating in the program share common goals and implement the key elements of the current PSN model:
+Despite this diversity, all districts participating in the program at the time of the evaluation shared common goals and implemented the key elements of the 2021 PSN model:

 • Community engagement, prevention, and intervention to reduce future violence